phylosopher07/phylosopher07.github.io/_posts/physics/quantum-mechanics/2023-02-08-hermitian-operator.md

 ### Measurements and probabilities
-The result above implies that any wavefunction can be represented as the sum of eigenfunctions of an observable, which are elements of an orthogonal basis.
+The result above implies that any wavefunction can be represented as the sum of eigenfunctions of an observable, which are elements of an _orthogonal basis_.

 \\[ \ket{\psi}=\sum_n c_n\ket{\psi_n} \; \left( \sum_n \|c_n\|^2=\brkt{\psi}{\psi} \right) \\]